Advanced Brenta Piccola Trek

 • Full travel guide

-You’ll receive access to our trekking app, which serves as your complete digital travel guide for the Dolomite di Brenta Trek.
+You’ll receive access to our trekking app, which serves as your complete digital travel guide for the Dolomiti di Brenta Trek.
 Inside, you’ll find everything you need for your trek: route descriptions, hiking maps, navigation support, payment information, and all the key details specific to your journey.

 • Accommodation

-During your Dolomite di Brenta Trek, you will spend your nights in mountain huts.
+During your Dolomiti di Brenta Trek, you will spend your nights in mountain huts.
 We normally book dormitories, but private rooms are available upon request and cost €75 extra per room per night.
 If no private rooms are available, we will automatically book a bed in a dormitory.

 • Half board in huts (where possible)